 1/4 lb – 1/3 lb of fish, poultry or eggs (with meat “in moderation”)

-These “new” recommendations are based on the same “calorie in / calorie out” model that the US and Canadian Dietary Recommendations have been – on that fails to take into account how the body compensates on a carbohydrate-based diet for increased energy output or decreased caloric intake (see previous blogs).
+These “new” recommendations seem to be based on the same “calorie in / calorie out” model familiar to us in the West and that fail to take into account how the body compensates on a carbohydrate-based calorie restricted diet diet (see previous blogs).

 - exercise more (150 minutes/week plus 6000 steps/day)